MartinKorsrud/openhab2-addons/addons/binding/org.openhab.binding.icloud/README.md

 ## Discovery

-An iCloud account can be added as a Thing and needs to be configured with your ID and password.
+An iCloud account can be added as a Thing and needs to be configured with your AppleID and password.
 The devices registered to this account will then be automatically discovered.

 ## Binding Configuration